Retzudo/servoskull/README.md

 ### Regular command

 A regular command is a command that does *something* and optionally returns a string.
 Create a new class in `commands.py`, inherit from `Command` and override the `execute` method where you can do anything.
 If you want the bot respond with a message, just return a string.
+Finally add your new class to the dictionary at the bottom of the file.

 ### Sound command

 A sound command is a command that requires the bot to be connected to a voice channel before running the command.
 E. g. a command that plays a sound.
-Create a class in `commands.py`, inherit from `SoundCommand` and override the `execute_sound` method (*not* the `execute` method).
+Create a new class in `commands.py`, inherit from `SoundCommand` and override the `execute_sound` method (*not* the `execute` method).
+Finally add your new class to the dictionary at the bottom of the file.

 ### Passive command

 A passive command is a command that can be triggered by any message the bot can listen to.
-Extend the class `PassiveCommand` and override `is_triggered` as well as `execute`.
+Create a new class in `passivecommands.py`, inherit from `PassiveCommand` and override `is_triggered` as well as `execute`.
 If somebody writes a message in Discord, the bot listens to it and uses the `is_triggered` method to check if it should call the class's `execute` method.
+Finally add your new class to the list at the bottom of the file.